 Another issue that can also cause the black or even a colour to not print is that the intake valve situated directly under or behind the cartridge ink outlet becomes clogged with dried ink or simply just jammed.
 Try removing the ink cartridge and using a cotton bud soaked in Windex gently dab the inlet valve and allow some of the windex to seep into the inlet valve itself.
 Make sure that none of the cotton from the bud comes off as that would cause even greater issues if it got into the valve.
 Do this until the inlet valve appears clear and free of ink.
 Often after doing this the printer may need to be left overnight and often the next day you find that the print quality will return to normal again.

 Brother printers which have a CISS fitted are also at risk of printhead clogging.
 This is due to several factors such as poor quality ink being used, tanks not being mixed often enough causing sediment to gather at the bottom of the tanks or not being used often enough.
 All of these factors can cause the black ink or the colours not to print.

-Preventing the "Brother printer won't print black problemWe belive that prevention is better than cure so PLEASE try to abide by the following suggestions and avoid problems from occuring.
+Preventing the "Brother printer won't print black problemWe believe that prevention is better than cure so PLEASE try to abide by the following suggestions and avoid problems from occurring.

 1. Print regularly

 By printing regularly there is ink constantly flowing through the printhead which in turn helps to prevent ink from sitting in the nozzle and eventually drying out and blocking the fine print nozzles.